NeptuneMagicSauce/CatPi/README.md

   - duration of confirm tare
   - calibration data

+- clang format:
+  - no // namespace at closure
+  - maybe width smaller
+  - why is the QList<SubScreen> so bizarrely indented?
+  - include cleaner: warn on unused includes

 - button to reset calibration to factory defaults because if you go through the calibration screens but you don't have the known weight